lumina-chan/binary_friendship_terminal/README.md

 Not even the code.

-It's the fact that ""I had an idea, followed my curiosity, struggled through it, and made the computer do the thing I imagined.""
+It's the fact that **I had an idea, followed my curiosity, struggled through it, and made the computer do the thing I imagined.**

 ## What I learned while making this